ansible/community/group-network/network_test.rst

 Overview
 ========

 This page details some of the network specific areas of testing.
-It should be read along side the main testsing documentation http://docs.ansible.com/ansible/devel/dev_guide/testing.html
+It should be read along side the main testing documentation http://docs.ansible.com/ansible/devel/dev_guide/testing.html

 Integration Tests
 =================